Unicorn Yoga

 Colleen Beck, OTR/L has been an occupational therapist since 2000, working in school-based, hand therapy, outpatient peds, EI, and SNF.
 Colleen created The OT Toolbox to inspire therapists, teachers, and parents with easy and fun tools to help children thrive.
 Read her story about going from an OT making $3/hour (after paying for kids’ childcare) to a full-time OT resource creator for millions of readers.
 Want to collaborate?
 Send an email to contact@theottoolbox.com.

-Today I’m excited to share a resource for growth mindset…a Big Life Journal!
-If there’s one thing that this year needs, it’s a positive outlook and a growth mindset.
+If there’s one thing that we all need, it’s a positive outlook and a growth mindset.
 Our children especially, would benefit from resilience, coping skills, and coping with big life changes.
-The Big Life Journal does all those things!
+Supporting kids of all ages with growth mindset tools such as a growth mindset sorting activity can help to put those tools into action.

 Amazon affiliate links are included in this post.